Accredited by the Conference of Grandes Ecoles

 Several different types of professional activity are accessible to graduates of this course.
 They may conduct on-site implantation research for large energy operators or specialised research units, concerning the resources available, the infrastructures and servitudes to be determined, operating modes, environmental impact, or the legal and regulatory consequences to be taken into account.
 They may also be designers or project managers for energy production systems and platforms in large industrial groups or SMEs.
 Lastly, in time, they may join local or national governmental bodies as project managers.

 This master's aims to give students overall knowledge of the issues surrounding renewable marine energies.
-This course is therefore more specifically aimed at students with a master's level qualification, for example; an engineering school or university degree, wishing to complete their training with a year specialising in the emerging niche sector of renewable marine energies.
+This course is therefore more specifically aimed at students with a master's level qualification, for example; an engineering university or university degree, wishing to complete their training with a year specialising in the emerging niche sector of renewable marine energies.

 Ph. : +33 (0)2 29 00 10 14